dusty-nv/jetson-inference/docs/pytorch-cat-dog.md

 * <a href="https://nvidia.box.com/s/zlvb4y43djygotpjn6azjhwu0r3j0yxc">https://nvidia.box.com/s/zlvb4y43djygotpjn6azjhwu0r3j0yxc</a>

 Note that the models are saved under `jetson-inference/python/training/classification/models/cat_dog/`, including a checkpoint from the latest epoch and the best-performing model that has the highest classification accuracy.
-You can change the directory that the models are saved to by altering the `--model-dir` flag.
+This `classification/models` directory is automatically [mounted into the container](aux-docker.md#mounted-data-volumes), so your trained models will persist after the container is shutdown.

 ## Converting the Model to ONNX